lokeshlal/BusinessRules/README.md

 First one would look like this

-Property = Age
-Order = 1
-and rule execution should look like this
+Property = Age, Order = 1 and rule execution should look like this
 ```
 Person.Age * 2
 ```

 Second would look like this

-Property = Name
-Order = 2
-and rule execution should look like this
+Property = Name, Order = 2 and rule execution should look like this
 ```
 Person.Name + "Updated"
 ```